The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: Abstract

 \section{Abstract}

-This paper addresses precoder design for secure MIMO integrated sensing and communications (ISAC).
-We introduce the MIMO channel with a multiple-antenna eavesdropper and a multiple-antenna sensing receiver (MIMO-ME-MS) to analyze the fundamental performance limits of this tripartite trade-off.
-Using sensing mutual information, we formulate the design as a nonconvex weighted rate maximization problem.
-A high-signal-to-noise-ratio analysis based on a subspace decomposition characterizes the maximum weighted degrees of freedom.
-This reveals the structure of a quasi-optimal precoder that must span a ``useful subspace," and demonstrates the inadequacy of extending known schemes from simpler wiretap or ISAC channels.
-To solve this nonconvex problem, we develop a practical two-stage iterative algorithm that alternates between a sequential basis-construction stage and a power-allocation stage that solves the resulting difference-of-convex program.
-We demonstrate that the proposed method captures the desirable precoding structure identified in our analysis and achieves substantial performance gains in the MIMO-ME-MS channel.
+This paper addresses precoder design for secure multiple-input multiple-output (MIMO) integrated sensing and communications (ISAC) systems.
+We introduce a MIMO channel with a multiple-antenna eavesdropper and a multiple-antenna sensing receiver (MIMO-ME-MS) and analyze the fundamental performance limits of this tripartite tradeoff.
+Using sensing mutual information, we formulate the precoder design as a nonconvex weighted sum rate maximization problem.
+A high signal-to-noise ratio analysis based on a subspace decomposition characterizes the maximum weighted degrees of freedom.
+This analysis reveals the structure of a quasi-optimal precoder that must span the ``useful subspace'' and demonstrates the inadequacy of extending known schemes from simpler wiretap or ISAC channels.
+To solve this nonconvex problem, we develop a practical two-stage iterative algorithm that alternates between a sequential basis construction stage and a power allocation stage that solves the resulting difference-of-convex program.
+We demonstrate that the proposed method captures the desirable precoder structure identified in our analysis and achieves substantial performance gains in the MIMO-ME-MS channel.